Email Marketing: Essential Best Practices for Effective Campaigns

 Engaging content results in more click-throughs.
 Look at your favorite email newsletters.
 Likely you'll find some common threads.
 They are telling interesting stories, providing thought-provoking articles, keeping you current on industry news, or maybe providing a laugh with a short video.
 It is indeed a cliché, but you have to get creative.

 Remember to design for accessibility.

 Don't forget to include all those possible audience members with visual difficulties.
 Add ALT text to your images so people using a screen reader can better understand the content.
 Add a period after the image text so the screen reader will pause, allowing for an easier understanding of your email.
 You can also adjust the image contrast ratio to maximize readability.

 Increase your engagement rate by communicating your message as quickly as possible.
 Your content structure should be easy to read and understand.
 Use bullet points, headlines, subheaders, lists, and preheader text to quickly and clearly state your main message.

-Getting ready to send out your next marketing email?
+Are you ready to send out your next marketing email?
 Cross-check your message and download your FREE email marketing checklist by clicking below.